Gauge Invariants at Arbitrary $N$ and Trace Relations: Holography of the -BPS Sector at finite

 \subsection{HHL three-point functions in AdS/CFT}

 We will now briefly review how to reproduce the semi-classical HHL correlators \eqref{3ptAHHL} from semi-classical gravity computations.
 This line of research was started in \cite{Janik:2010gc,Zarembo:2010rr,Costa:2010rz} and computations of HHL correlators with giant gravitons were first done in \cite{Bissi:2011dc}.
+Symmetry realization and giant graviton state dependence is analyzed in \cite{Bajnok:2014sza,Yang:2021kot}, while subtleties specific to extremal states are examined in \cite{Holguin:2022zii}.